-I had just entered the four Iane highway when I became aware of a moving object inside my visor closer to my left eye.
-At first I thought it must be some dust speck, since I could not position my eye to focus so near.
-But it moved again and by this I came to realize it is some insect for sure.
-A moment later it had come down from nowhere and positioned itself towards the visor as if to enjoy the scenery passing by.
-With just entered highway my first reaction was not to slow down considering the traffic I was in and wait it out till I can do so.
-Within a few moments I could manage to see that it was a yellow Indian wasp.
+I had just joined the four-lane highways when I became conscious of a moving object inside my helmet visor nearby my left eye.
+At first, I assumed it must be some dust speck since I could not position my eye to focus so near.
+But it moved again and by this, I came to understand it is some insect for sure.
+A moment later it had come down from nowhere and positioned itself in the visor as if enjoying the scenery passing by.

+Besides, I had just entered the highway my first reaction was not to slow down considering the traffic I was in and wait it out till I can do so.
+Within a few moments, I could manage to recognise that it was none other than a yellow Indian wasp.

-It did not take me too long to realize the situation; I was nearing triple digits on the speedometer so jamming brakes in panic on a busy highway was out of the question.
+It did not take me too long to apprehend the situation; I was nearing triple digits on the speedometer so jamming brakes in a panic on a busy highway were out of the question.
 Next, I thought to flip up the visor, but quickly decided against it as open the visor would let in a wind blast and with it, the wasp will be pushed directly over my eye.

-The wasp which was at the moment comfortable peeking through the visor as if admiring the constantly changing scenery, her comfort was probably the warmth inside the helmet, or maybe he/she just did not understand or care for the ruckus it had created by appearing into a tight scene.
+The wasp was at the moment comfortable peeking through the visor as if admiring the constantly changing scenery, her comfort was probably the warmth inside the helmet, or maybe he/she just did not understand or care for the ruckus it had created by appearing into a tight scene.

-Gladly my mind accessed all possible scenarios and decided to wait for all those moments that I needed to safely get away from the traffic and halt.
+Gratefully my mind accessed all possible scenarios and decided to wait for all those moments that I needed to safely get away from the traffic and halt.
 In those crucial moments, I did not so much as blink my eyelid to avoid any unnecessary anger management by the wasp.

 I opened the visor as smoothly as I could and waited for what it felt like an eternity for the wasp to eventually fly away which she did, that flight had probably more to do with discomfort from the cold and pretty likely not of that wasp’s intent to fly.

-As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit helmet and what on earth motivated it to come out before my eyes just as I was speeding, I laughed at my successful and lucky escape…
+As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit a helmet and what on earth motivated it to come out before my eyes just as I was speeding.